Steven Galloway (writer): Investigation and UBC lawsuit

+Defamation lawsuits

 In October 2018, Galloway filed a defamation lawsuit against the woman who accused him of sexual assault, along with 20 others who had spread the allegations on Twitter and within UBC, in the Supreme Court of British Columbia.
 The defendants contended that this was an example of a strategic lawsuit against public participation.
 Before deciding whether to dismiss the suit, the BC Supreme Court ordered Galloway's accuser to make a series of documents available in discovery.
 This ruling, which the Supreme Court of Canada declined to review, was upheld by a panel consisting of Chief Justice Robert Bauman and two other judges in April 2020.
 The disclosure revealed that the accuser (referred to in court documents as A.B.) had copied a Fifth Estate reporter in her initial complaint to UBC president Martha Piper, contradicting some of her previous testimony.
 Exchanges with reporters led A.B. to write in a subsequent email that was at her insistence read out to all UBC Creative Writing Program Faculty that "the CBC legal team thought my evidence was damning."
 She referred to this claim as an exaggeration following a statement by CBC that no such vetting had taken place.
 This assertion of "vetting" was the underpinning of a threat to sue UBC and the Creative Writing Program if they did not acquiesce to her demand to take action against Galloway.
 As reported in the Globe and Mail, A.B. said:

 What I am about to say is not a threat it is a fact: I spoke to a lawyer after I got off the phone with you because there is a case for me to sue the university. ...
 [There] is almost certainly a strong case for suing the Creative Writing Department.
 I am stating this as a fact – not a threat!!!
 I think that skeptical or shocked members of the department might need to know how much more serious this could get for the department.
 If they don't act.